Besbol100/alx-low_level_programming/0x09-static_libraries/README.md

-This directory is about solving 0x09-Static Libraries task in ALX Intern
+Creating Static Libraries and solving the 0x09 task on ALX Software intern